strattonbrazil/paintbug/README.md

 * keep from painting on one panel if other dirty
 * remove floating gl* references, use inheritance instead
 * optimization: create paint FBO only when needed
-* show paint cursor for area of effect
+* show correct paint color for overlay brush
+* allow adjusting brush size